shivanshdave/2020-432/post-class/README.md

 ### Alternative Project 2

-It is my impression at the moment that everyone is doing a full Project 2, and no one is doing the one-hour alternative.
+It is my impression at the moment that all but one person is doing a full Project 2.
+If you feel that you need access to the one-hour alternative, you must email Dr. Love to request it by 5 PM Friday 2020-05-01.

 ## Homework 5 (optional) is also due at NOON on 2020-05-04.